galtza/tutorial-callstack-tracker/README.md

 ## The “new” approach

-Our new approach is very simple and utilizes a separate **host** and **viewer** application.
-The host application tracks changes in the process modules and captures raw *Call Stacks*, while the viewer application interprets the collected data.
+Our new approach is straightforward and employs a distinct **host** and **viewer** application.
+The host application monitors changes in the process modules and records raw *Call Stacks*, while the viewer application interprets the gathered data.
+Our goal is to minimize intrusion, thus keeping the performance impact on the **host** to a minimum.

-## The host
+## The Host

 Before we can capture any call stacks, the host application must first undertake two important steps: (i) **begin monitoring** the load and unload events of modules, and (ii) take a snapshot of the **currently loaded modules**.
 Starting with module monitoring is crucial as modules can be loaded from different threads.
 If the snapshot were taken first, there would be a risk of losing important information.
 By beginning with module monitoring, the host application can ensure that it captures all relevant data.

 We have created a class named *recorder_t* which includes all necessary functionality for tracking modules, taking snapshots, and capturing call stacks.
-Inside this class, the function responsible for executing these two steps is called *bootstrap* and can be found in the file *callstack-recorder-windows.cpp*.
+Inside this class, the function responsible for executing these two steps is called *bootstrap* and can be found in the file *callstack-recorder.cpp*.

 ```c++
 void qcstudio::callstack::recorder_t::bootstrap() {